4. Mechanical Assembly

 Configure the sixth motor: "m6".

 To finish your Ergo Jr, you need to add a tool at its end.
-So first choose the tool you want depending on what you want to do.
+Choose which tool you prefer among the lampshade, the pen holder or the gripper and follow the appropriate instructions below.

 Tools they can be easily and quickly changed, so you can adapt it to the different activities.